ff6347/doing-papercraft/docs/blender.md

 ##### (Modeling) Transformation Using Hotkeys

 Sometimes it is more convenient to use the hotkeys.
 When using the hotkeys you can easily constrain the manipulation to an axis.
 Just hit for example __g + x__ to only move the selection on the global x-axis.
 If you hit __x__ twice you transform on the objects local axis.
 The second transformation corresponds with the pull down next to the manipulator buttons on the button of the view.
-Read some more about the manipulators [here](https://www.blender.org/manual/editors/3dview/transform/transform_control/manipulators.html).

 | Key            | manipulation                                                  |
 | :---           | :---                                                          |